drone-ah/wordsonsand/blog/_posts/2011-11-11-elder-scrolls-v-skyrim-1111.md

 ---

-I realise that this stretches the concept of a technical blog post but you know what, it doesn\'t matter.
+I realise that this stretches the concept of a technical blog post but you know what, it doesn't matter.
 There are several technical elements that are relevant but I am not necessarily going to focus on.
 I am going to do what I do best;
-ramble\...
+ramble...

 I waited till midnight and on the gong (as it were), I clicked install and instead of it saying that the game was not released yet (and I do wonder why